raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 As the amount of heat energy absorbed by a substance changes, the substance might change state.
 You have probably noticed that an ice cube begins as a solid, but as it absorbs heat energy from its environment it melts and becomes a liquid.

-The Sense HAT's temperature sensor measures the ambient temperature of the air around it in the ISS.
-Because temperatures in space vary much more than those on Earth, the Sense HAT can measure temperatures from as low as -40 degrees Celsius up to +120 degrees Celsius.
+The Astro Pi's temperature sensor measures the ambient temperature of the air around it in the ISS.
+Because temperatures in space vary much more than those on Earth, the Astro Pi can measure temperatures from as low as -40 degrees Celsius up to +120 degrees Celsius.

 --- /collapse ---